SiChiTong/AntBots_vs_BeeBots/README.md

 A simulation of two teams of robots competing in a CTF style game.

+## Text-only Considerations

+DO NOT MERGE!!!

+Change MAX_RANGE in mouse_description/src/sensor to match the Gazebo sim.

+	# to start
+	roslaunch mouse_gazebo start.launch

+	# to end (from a diff terminal)
+	rosnode kill -a
+	pkill -f python3 -9

 ## Setup Instructions

 Developed on Ubuntu 20.04.1 LTS, but other distributions should work too.